TheJumpCloud/SystemContextAPI/README.md

 ### DELETE /api/systems/:id

+> My understanding is that this DELETE currently won't uninstall the agent, it will just remove the references.
+I think that a story is currently being worked on by Rob regarding DEL.

 This command will uninstall the agent on the system, then will remove the system and its data once the agent has been uninstalled.